GoogleChromeLabs/devwebfeed/README.md

 Navigate to http://localhost:8080/ssr will server the server-side rendered version of the app using headless Chrome.

-Adding `?edit` to the URL will allow you to remove posts submitted by humans (not bot posts like RSS or Tweets).
+Signing in (top of the page) allows admins to remove posts submitted by humans (not bot posts like RSS or Tweets).
 The first time you try to remove a post, you'll sign in through Google's OAuth flow.

 ## Deploy